RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 The modules are configured in their normal settings for CP/M. A jumper for the `PAGE` signal is shown on pin 39, although this can be done in any alternative way.

 Rather than spend time on long written descriptions, one picture is worth 2kByte.
+To configure the the RC2014 Pro see the jumper settings on the RAM Module and ROM Module.

 <div>
 <table style="border: 2px solid #cccccc;">